BoatData/pi_config/README.md

 configuration.

-This project assumes a Raspberry Pi 3 although earlier versions may also work to some degree however thing will run a lot better with the 1GB RAM of the Pi 3.
+This project assumes a Raspberry Pi 3 although earlier versions may also work to some degree however things will run a lot better with the 1GB RAM of the Pi 3.

+Also we hope to collect information and designs for hardware projects to interface with the Pi, everything you will need to turn a Raspberry Pi into a super useful tool for your boat network all in one place.

 ### OpenCPN